Pogodaanton/Dissidium/README.md

 - Clone the repository
 - Install dependencies via `pnpm install`
-- Build the bot from source via `pnpm build`
+- Build the bot from source via `pnpm build/release`

 > You will need to do these steps any time you update the bot.